 "Maybe I was just trying to be friendly," Nick countered.

 Nick and Judy straightened, turning to hear more, and he stepped up next to her.
 "A purse?
 He whispered.
 "That's the best you got?
-A bit cliché, don't you think?
+A bit cliché, don't you think?"

-"Shut up," she hissed, training her eyes forward.
+"Quiet!
+We'll miss something," she hissed, training her eyes forward.